BGI-HangzhouAI/Genos/Documents/README.md

 ## 9. Contact Us

 If you have questions or cooperation intention,Feel free to contact us.
-Email: bgi-Genos@genomics.cn
+Email: Genos@genomics.cn